deannakylee/pmp-prep/README.md

 Here's the roadmap I followed to prepare and pass the PMP exam:
 1. **Foundation**: Completed the Google Project Management: Professional Certificate on Coursera to build foundational knowledge.
 2. **In-Depth Study**: Studied Rita Mulcahy’s PMP Exam Prep and filled in knowledge gaps with PMI standards (PMBOK, Agile Guide, Process Groups Guide).
 3. **Practice with YouTube**: Watched practice question walkthroughs by David McLachlan and Andrew Ramdayal.
-Analyze each wrong answer to under the logic.
-Review and reference to books as needed.
+Understand why your answers are wrong.
+Cross-reference with books if unsure.
 4. **Short Practice Exams (Untimed)**: Start with shorter exams (ie: 50 questions) to build confidence.
 5. **Formula and Definition**: Print out formulas and tables from PMBOK guide to use as reference.
 Memorize formulas and definitions that come up repeatedly in practice exams.
 6. **Long Practice Exams (Timed)**: Used LinkedIn Learning full-length tests to simulate exam conditions.
 Score 70%+ consistently before moving on.